sumitnce1/React-i18n/README.md

 > - git push origin your_branch

-Feel free to contribute to the development of JwtToken-App by following these guidelines.
+Feel free to contribute to the development of React-i18n App by following these guidelines.

 #### Thank you for your collaboration!